neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 Cherokee is unique in that it's a script for a Native American language invented indigenously, by a person not literate in any language.
 [Sequoyah](http://en.wikipedia.org/wiki/Sequoyah) had seen the "talking leaves" used by Westerners, and determined to bring the innovation to Cherokee.
-After a decade experimentation he created a "syllabary" (one glyph per syllable) which worked well for the language, and soon afterwards it was brought to hot metal type.
+After a decade experimentation he created a "syllabary" (one glyph per syllable) which worked well for the language.
+This intellectual achievement is unprecedented in history.
+I don't know what kind of a crazy genius you have to be to accomplish this, sometimes against the prejudice of your neighbors, who are worried this is some kind of witchcraft.
+But Sequoyah was that kind of person.

+The Cherokee rapidly adopted the syllabary, and it was soon brought to hot metal type.
 Cherokee newspapers were created, and Bibles printed.

 <div style="text-align: center; margin-bottom: 1em;">